mrciolino/wiki-backup/locations.md

 ## Astral Plane: Tu'narath

-Tu'narath was once home to the Githyanki before Spoops raised thr titan corpse as an undead servant.
+Tu'narath was once home to the Githyanki before Spoops raised the titan corpse as an undead servant.
 It served as a military asset of Mortis Lux until its destruction during its battle with the titan Iapetus.

 - [🌠 Visit Tu'narath *Titan Corpse*](/locations/tunarath)
 {.links-list}